marcopennekamp/lore/specification/expressions.md

 **Call semantics** depend on the `target`:

-- If the target is a **multi-function**, the compiler will simulate multiple dispatch to find the correct function definition.
+- If the target is a **multi-function**, the compiler will simulate multiple dispatch to find the correct target function so that argument and output types can be checked and inferred.
 The semantics of such multi-function calls are defined in [multi-functions](multi-functions.md).
+Even though the compiler will find a target function at compile time, ultimately the runtime also performs dispatch to find the function applicable with the concrete run-time arguments.

-  We say *multi-function call*, because it only becomes a function call once a function has been chosen according to the dispatch semantics.
+  - Lore also supports importing more than one multi-function with the same simple name, using compile-time disambiguation whenever a set of multi-functions is used.
+See *Name Resolution for Multi-Functions* in [modules](modules.md) for more information.
 - If the target is a **function value**, the function will be called directly at run time.
 Anonymous functions and constructors will be called directly, but if the function value refers to a multi-function, multiple dispatch will of course still be performed at run time.

 ##### Pipes